 I’m a food writer who, with zero previous interest in anything athletic, was lured into powerlifting and found a love of getting strong.

 On this blog I chronicled my year-plus long experience of transforming from a couch-loving writer with a penchant for macarons to an athlete, a record-holding powerlifter, with a truthful look at the moments of glory, despair — and a whole lot of work — along the way.
 My powerlifting career ended with an injury and surgery in winter 2012 but the power I discovered didn’t vanish when I hung up my weight belt.
 I’m on a quest for my next adventure now.
-To find a new passion I’m learning one new sport a month for a year.
+To find a new passion I’m learning new sports around the world — trying rock climbing in Vietnam, white water kayaking in Oregon, and Muay Thai in Bangkok among others.

 I had (and still have!) a lot to say about heavy lifting for women — have a look at some of my stories: